ilastik/ilastik-conda-recipes/customization-of-conda-build.md

     blas:     {{ features['blas'] }}
 ```
 If desired, conda can probably be extended to understand both syntax variants simultaneously, so that existing recipes won't break.

-SIMD acceleration (such as SSE and AVX) can significantly speed up low-level libraries like openblas and fftw.
-Configuring for SIMD is a special case, because one can only determine at installation time if the present CPU supports it.
-Ideally, libraries would include code with and without acceleration in the same binary and branch to the appropriate implementation automatically at execution time.
-Since not all libraries are implemented this way, it would be useful to provide metapackages like `avx` that fail to install if their *pre-link* script signals the desired SIMD implementation to be unavailable.
-Otherwise, they define `track_features: - avx`, so that conda will prefer package variants with AVX support, and conda-build will enable compilation with acceleration.
-However, another difficulty arises because SIMD implementations are backwards compatible: a CPU supporting AVX2 also supports AVX.
-Thus, when `track_features: - avx2` is active, but a package only provides `features: - avx`, this variant should still be preferred over a variant without any acceleration.
-Unfortunately, this capability requires a significant enhancement of conda's feature mechanism.

 ## Specialization of the Run Requirements at Build Time